ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 * set work queue to high priority
 ### Antipattern Category
+New:Hard-coded-fine-tuning
 ### Keyword
 increase
 ### Note
+Data publish rate changed from 45000 to 15000, max_ground_distance increased from 5 to 30..

 ## Commit #617
 ### Hash